ahmetkaya0107/CaliforniaDistrictsAnalysis/README.md

 #The Analysis of California's Public Schools and Districts Data

-We will use the California Districts 2009-2018 data to analyze California's Public Schools and Districts Success.
+We will use the California Districts 2009-2018 data to analyze California Public Schools and Districts crime rate, diversity and education productivity.
 Access to database is available via the following link: https://www.cde.ca.gov/ds/sd/sd/#esd

 Plot1:
 https://sites.google.com/view/ahmet-kaya-plot1/home